mrbnd/AzDevOps_test_task/README.md

 # AzDevOps_test_task
 ## Task:
-Assign a user or a group Administrator rights to variable groups that contain a specific string (mask).
+Assign a user or a group Administrator rights to variable groups that contain a specific string (mask) the name.
 This repo contains 2 versions of the solution:
 1. add_permisson.py (should work on any machine with python3.8)
 2. add_permission_az_devOps.py and azure-pipelines.yml (should work on Azure pipeline)